mg6613/IOS_Project_Dairy/README.md

 # For Charts
 pod 'Charts'

-# For Password Pattern
+# For Use a calendar
-pod "CCGestureLock"
+pod 'FSCalendar'
 ```

 ---